handsontable/handsontable/docs/content/guides/security/security.md

 ## Insurance

-We are insured by Lloyds of London.
-Our policy protects Handsontable and our customers:
+Our insurance protects our customers in the following areas:

 | Our Customers | Handsoncode (Us)  |
 |--|--|